joakimk/toniq/README.md

 Uses redis to persist jobs (though it could probably use any data store).

+If anything is unclear about the lifecycle of a job that's considered a bug, please file an issue! :)

 How it works:

 * When a job is enqueued